-Important information relating to Tutorials, examinations, and other matters is normally circulated by email.
-Some communications are also delivered to your pigeon-hole in the Lodge.
-You should, therefore, check mail and email regularly (daily is recommended).
-Note that failure to check mail and email will not be accepted as an excuse for not complying with requirements and that communications delivered to College pigeon-holes or sent to an email address "@bnc" will be deemed to have been received after 24 hours.
+Important course-related information is normally circulated by email.
+The University Proctors and Faculties and the College may also communicate via your pigeon-hole in the Lodge.
+You should check email and post regularly (daily is recommended).
+Note that failure to check email and mail will not be accepted as an excuse for not complying with requirements.
+All communications sent to an email address "@bnc" will be deemed to have been received after 24 hours.